 On his return to the UK, he joined RAF No. 2 Flying Instructor School at RAF Montrose, Angus, Scotland.
 He died on Tuesday 8th December 1942 aged 27 years old as a result of an accident while on active service in Scotland.
 While on a training flight, James’ plane came down at Laurencekirk on the approach to RAF Montrose.

-James William Brotherston’s grave is in Section K, Grave 455 of Knockbreda Cemetery, Belfast, Co.
-Antrim.
-A funeral took place took place on Saturday 12th December 1942.
+James William Brotherston’s grave is in Section K, Grave 455 of Knockbreda Cemetery, Belfast.
+A funeral took place on Saturday 12th December 1942.
 Distinguished guests paid their respects from all his sporting clubs, as well as Commander Miles Villiers Delap DFC of Queen’s University Air Squadron.
 Family friend Fred Thompson MP also attended.
 Brotherston’s coffin was draped in a union flag supplied by the commanding officer of his air base in Scotland.
 Reverend WA Megaw and Reverend A Holland officiated at the ceremony.